dinosaur96m/thrifted-app/readme.md

 # Thrifted
 Thrifted is a plus-sized focused platform that enables users to buy and sell second-hand clothing.
+Users create an account to browse available items, and can sell their own by uploading an image and providing a few details.
+Once uploaded for sale, these items can be edited by their seller.
+Users can click on items' thumbnails for a closer look, and are able to add items to their cart from this view or the thumbnail.
+Items can only be added to one cart at a time, so unavailable items area not rendered on the "shop" page.

 ---
 ## Tech Stack
-The thrifted app will be built with the PEN stack: PotgresSQL, Express, and Node.JS.
+The thrifted app was built with the PEN stack: PotgresSQL, Express, and Node.JS.
+Photos arestored through cloudinary's upload API, and styling was completed with Bootsrap.

 ## Wireframes